 Employment law in Uruguay is overseen by the Ministry of Labor and Social Security, and while it shares many similarities with employment regulations found in other countries in Latin America, it also includes its idiosyncrasies.
+That’s why it makes sense to partner with an experienced local partner such as Biz Latin Hub.

 Below, a basic guide to employment law in Uruguay is provided, covering standard working hours, the most common types of contracts used by investors doing business in the country, vacation and other leave allowances, and statutory contributions that employees must oversee.

-Standard working hours under Uruguayan employment law
+What are the standard working hours under Uruguayan employment law?

 According to employment law in Uruguay, a standard working week lasts for between 44 and 48 hours, based on the type of work being undertaken, with working days being no longer than eight hours long, meaning that all employees should have at least one day off per week.